The opportunities are endless for forward-thinking cannabis entrepreneurs in Michigan.

-In addition to waiting on the rules regulating microbusinesses to be issued by the Michigan Department of Licensing and Regulatory Affairs (LARA), we will also need to see which municipalities allow marijuana microbusinesses and which ones don’t.
-Before you start worrying too much about whether your municipality with allow them, know that each municipalities’ cut of the state’s excise tax on recreational marijuana is determined by how many dispensaries and microbusinesses operate in the municipality.
-Since many municipalities are not keen on having numerous dispensary storefronts within their boundaries, we expect many cities and townships to jump on the microbusiness concept since it will allow them to obtain a greater share of the recreational marijuana tax revenue without the nuisance of numerous dispensaries.
+In addition to following the rules (which are still in finalization) regulating microbusinesses by the Michigan Department of Licensing and Regulatory Affairs (LARA), you will need to see if your desired municipality allows marijuana microbusinesses to operate.
+Each Michigan municipality receives a portion of the state’s excise tax on recreational Marijuana and that’s determined by how many provisioning centers and microbusinesses operate in the municipality.
+Many municipalities are not keen on having numerous provisioning center storefronts within their boundaries, however, we expect many cities and townships to jump on the microbusiness concept as it will allow them to obtain a greater share of the recreational marijuana tax revenue without the presence of numerous Marijuana storefronts.

 Schedule Your Consultation!